-A Welsh Health Board has admitted that one of its hip surgeons was negligent in failing to tell his patient of the risks of the device he was going to use.
+A Welsh Health Board has admitted that one of its hip surgeons was negligent in failing to tell his patient the necessary information about a hip device’s safety record.

 Sadly the device failed early, causing damage to muscle around the joint, requiring further surgery and leaving long-lasting damage.

 In legal proceedings, the surgeon’s Health Board admitted that he was negligent in failing to give the patient all the information she reasonably needed in order to make an informed decision about her hip surgery.
 This included information about the hip device’s safety record.